The Pit Heeler is the hybrid of the American Pitbull Terrier and the Australian Cattle Dog (most often referred to as the Blue Heeler).

 They have a prominent overbite with a large upper jaw and a small lower.
 Their nose is large and black, and their eyes are wide-set.

-Looking at their fur, they have a short, course, and thick coat.
+Looking at their fur, they have a short, coarse, and thick coat.
 It is usually a 50/50 mix between both of the parenting breeds’ coats.

 They have a white underbelly and paws, and the rest of their coat is a typical Pitbull Terrier color of brown, grey, or white with the blue spotting and striping that comes from the Blue Heeler.